 Knowledge Blog

 Welcome to Knowledge Blog.
 We are investigating a new, light-weight way of publishing scientific, academic and technical knowledge on the web.
-Currently, Knowledge Blog is being funded by a JISC grant.
+We have used Knowledge Blog in a number of different ways: hosting tutorials on ontologies and bioinformatics; as a conference website; and as a mechanism for documenting Knowledge Blog.

 The Problem